 When you're looking to update your home's decor, you may need just a little help to pull a room or a project together.
-Though decorators were once considered a privilege of the rich, hiring a decorator can be very affordable and may even help save money in the long run.
+Though interior decorators were once considered a privilege of the rich, hiring a professional can be affordable and may even help save money in the long run.
 Here are some tips to help you get the most for your money when working with a pro.

-Do your own legwork.
 Don't show up at your first meeting empty-handed.
-Before you begin contacting decorators, gather colors, measurements, fabrics, carpets and pictures of things that you like.
+Before you begin contacting decorators, gather colors, measurements, fabrics, carpets, and pictures of things that you like.
 Doing some initial research will save valuable time (and money) and allow your decorator to concentrate on how to bring your vision to life.

-Try student services or look for interns.
-Many interior design or decorating students will work for free or at greatly reduced rates, and interns are often eager to please and showcase their talents.
-Again, interview the student as you would a pro to make sure your styles mesh.
+Interior design or decorating students may work for free or at greatly reduced rates, and interns are often eager to please and showcase their talents.
+Again, interview the student as you would interview a pro to make sure your styles mesh.
 If the relationship works, they build their portfolio and you get great savings—a home run for both of you!

-You'll have to do the rest of the work (the painting, picture hanging, reupholstering, etc) but with a great plan, half of the work is done and you'll be well on your way toward your end result.
+You'll have to do the rest of the work, like painting, picture hanging, reupholstering, etc. However, with a great plan, half of the work is done and you'll be well on your way toward your end result.